feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 The script must use viral YouTube video structure.
 Stakes rise at every act break — never fall.
 The detective revelation structure governs how and why they rise.

-**HOOK [0:00–0:30]** — governed entirely by the creator-specific hook pattern from Step 3 A3, applied before any default formula.
+**HOOK [0:00–0:30]** — apply the creator-specific hook pattern from A3.
 Grand sweeping claim, absurd self-insertion, into the story.
 No trailer.
 No tease.
 Max 30 seconds.

 **ACTS — rising stakes through escalating crime structure:**

-Each act answers the primary question raised by the previous act and raises a bigger one following the detective structure.
+Each act answers the primary question raised by the previous act and raises a bigger one.
 Each act gets one short production note immediately below the act heading, before any speech.

 **RE-ENGAGEMENT MICRO-HOOKS:**